pragermh/RAIS-test/README.md

 # RAIS-test

-Minimal test environment for displaying herbarium images in different formats using the **Rodent-Assimilated Image Server (RAIS)** — a IIIF-compliant image server developed by the University of Oregon Libraries.
+Minimal setup for serving large herbarium images via the **Rodent-Assimilated Image Server (RAIS)** — a IIIF ('triple-eye-eff')-compliant server by the University of Oregon Libraries — and viewing them with **OpenSeadragon** for smooth zooming and panning.

-## About the project

-This test demonstrates how to use RAIS to serve large herbarium images according to the **IIIF Image API**, and display them in a web browser using **OpenSeadragon** for smooth zooming and panning.

 ## Requirements